Generic Name: tenofovir alafenamide fumarate + emtricitabine

 Generic Version Available: No

 Descovy is an HIV medication.
-It contains two nucleoside reverse transcriptase inhibitors (NRTIs).
+It contains two nucleoside/nucelotide reverse transcriptase inhibitors (NRTIs).
 It was approved by the U.S. Food and Drug Administration (FDA) in April 2016.

-Descovy is a fixed-dose combination containing Emtriva (emtricitabine) and tenofovir alafenamide, or TAF.
-TAF is similar to tenofovir disoproxil fumarate (TDF), the active ingredient in Viread and a component of Stribild, Atripla, Complera and Truvada.
-TAF, however, can be used at much lower doses and is expected to cause fewer kidney- and bone-related side effects.
+Descovy is a fixed-dose combination containing tenofovir alafenamide fumarate, or TAF, and emtricitabine.
+TAF is similar to tenofovir disoproxil fumarate (TDF), sold separately as Viread and a component of Stribild, Atripla, Complera and Truvada.
+TAF, however, can be used at much lower doses and causes fewer kidney- and bone-related side effects.

-Descovy must be used in combination with other HIV drugs.
+For HIV treatment, Descovy must be used in combination with other antiretroviral drugs.

 Adult Dose: One tablet once a day.
 Each tablet contains 200mg emtricitabine + 25mg tenofovir alafenamide fumarate (TAF).